-D. Incomplete ("I"): If a student has completed the majority of the course work and particular DOCUMENTED circumstances prevent completion of the course in the time allotted, the student may, with the agreement of the instructor, be assigned an "I" pending resolution of the grade.
+D. Incomplete ("I"): If a student has completed the majority of the course work with a passing grade and particular DOCUMENTED circumstances prevent completion of the course in the time allotted, the student may, with the agreement of the instructor, be assigned an "I" pending resolution of the grade.
 All incompletes MUST be resolved by the end of the following term or the student will receive a grade of "E" (failing).